Administration order

 Notice of correction

-This is an explanatory statement of up to 200 words that's added to a credit file to explain why the information on there is incorrect.
+A short bit of writing added to a credit file to explain why the information on there is not right.

 Notice of disassociation

-A note entered onto a credit file to remove a financial connection with someone, typically an ex partner.
+A note that is put on a credit file to remove a financial connection with someone, like an ex-partner.

 Notice of intent

 Issued in Northern Ireland before a creditor applies to the courts to recover the debt through a judgment.
-The notice gives the debtor 10 days to either pay the amount in
+It gives you 10 days to either pay the amount in full, or agree something with your creditor.

 Notice of seeking possession

-A formal letter sent to a tenant before a landlord can take court action.
-Applies to council and housing association landlords.
+A letter that must be sent to a tenant before a landlord can take court action.
+It applies to council and housing association landlords.

 Back to top